Bonnaroo Survival Guide: Sweatin’ on the Farm

 Bonnaroo takes place at Great Stage Park in Manchester, TN.
 It’s a 4-day camping festival that typically occurs in early-mid June.
 In 2017, the festival is taking place from June 8-11.

 Attendance typically ranges from 70-90,000, making it one of the biggest festivals in the US.
 There are over ten stages and more than 150 artists at the ‘Roo these days.

-This year’s headliners include U2, Beastie Boys, The Police, My Morning Jacket, Bruce Springsteen, Paul McCartney, Red Hot Chili Peppers, The Weekend, Chance the Rapper, Phish, Lorde, and just about anyone else you can imagine.
+Past year’s headliners include U2, Beastie Boys, The Police, My Morning Jacket, Bruce Springsteen, Paul McCartney, Red Hot Chili Peppers, The Weekend, Chance the Rapper, Phish, Lorde, and just about anyone else you can imagine.

-Tickets are currently going for $350 plus fees for the weekend, and you’ll also need a pass for each vehicle that’s entering the festival grounds.
+Tickets have gone for $350 plus fees for the weekend, and you’ll also need a pass for each vehicle that’s entering the festival grounds.
 There are quite a few options for upgraded experiences, including their VIP package for two for around $1,650.
 For those who can’t make it for the whole weekend, day passes are also an option.

 If money is tight, there are quite a few options for volunteering at Bonnaroo.
 (Read about the Grateful Gypsies’ experience volunteering at a music festival)